How To Use Essential Oils

 There are a number of phototoxic essential oils which can cause severe burns if your skin is exposed to the sun after use.
 For example, many of the citrus essential oils, including Lemon Essential Oil, Lime Essential Oil and Grapefruit Essential Oil are all Phototoxic.

-Organic Sweet Orange Essential Oil is not naturally photooxic, however.
+Organic Sweet Orange Essential Oil is not naturally phototoxic, however.
 This is why it has been added to FACIAL OIL No. 2, as it is excellent at reducing oxidative stress and very healing for our skin, like many of the citrus essential oils.

 Bergaptene free Bergamot Essential Oil is known as Bergamot FCF Essential Oil.